2013 Muzaffarnagar riots: Initial clashes

 In September 2013, fresh riots sparked off and around 11 people including TV journalist Rajesh Verma were killed and more than 34 were injured after which indefinite curfew was clamped and the army deployed to help maintain law and order.

 Gathering of masses

-The killing of the three youths in Kawal village started echoing across the district.
-On 30 August, two days after the incident, despite ban on assembly of crowd, Muslim religious leaders gathered after Friday prayers and local Bahujan Samaj Party (BSP) and Congress leaders had hijacked the Muslim meeting demanding justice for the Kawal incident and made inflammatory speeches.
+The killings in Kawal village started echoing across the district.
+On 30 August, two days after the incident, despite a ban on assemblies of crowds, Muslim religious leaders gathered after Friday prayers and local Bahujan Samaj Party (BSP) and Congress leaders had hijacked the Muslim meeting to demand justice for the Kawal incident and made inflammatory speeches.
 Also, local Bharatiya Janata Party (BJP) leaders allegedly gave an incendiary speech instigating the Hindu farmers on 31 August.
-A First Information Report (FIR) has been lodged against all the leaders.
-After the meeting, the farmers were attacked and killed on their way home by mob with assault rifles and weapons.
+A First Information Report (FIR) was lodged against all the leaders.
+After the meeting, the Jats were attacked and killed on their way home by Muslim assailants with assault rifles and weapons.